99colorthemes/flash-demo-import/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Import 99colorthemes official themes demo content, widgets and theme settings with just one click.
+Import themes demo content, widgets and theme settings with just one click which themes support this plugin.
+Themes it currently supports only for 99colorthemes

 == Description ==
-NNC Demo Import plugin helps you to import all the 99colorthemes themes demo with just one click.
+Flash Demo Import plugin helps you to import all the themes demo with just one click.
 You can download the themes from <a href="https://99colorthemes.com/themes/" target="_blank" rel="nofollow">99colorthemes</a>

 Get [free support](https://99colorthemes.com/support/)